 Answering the toughest sales customer questions is not an easy task.

 Sales customers can ask some tough questions.
 Even if you are fully prepared, they can ask questions from time to time that are difficult to answer.
 But it’s part of sales.
-Customers will continue to ask tough questions, and sale recruiters need to be prepared to answer them as effectively as possible if they want to close a deal.
+Customers will continue to ask tough questions, and sales recruiters need to be prepared to answer them as effectively as possible if they want to close the deal.

 Here are a few of the most common difficult questions from sales customers:

 Expect to get this question from most of your prospects and customers.
 This is a huge open-ended question and most often, sales reps struggle to answer this question well.
 For starters, there are countless ways you could answer the question.
 Because it’s open-ended, it’s tough to gauge the type of response the customer is looking for.